Superdan-1/threat-intelligence-blocklist/README.md

 ## About  ℹ️
 This block list contains domains gathered from open-source threat intelligence reporting which have been identified as being malicious.
 This includes domains which have been identified as being used for phishing campaigns, for hosting malware, botnets, command-and-control (C2) or other malicious activity.
 It is intended that this block list is used with DNS sinkholes such as the Pi-Hole though it can also be used with a computers local HOSTS file.
 All data within this blocked is characterised as TLP:Clear and no domains from closed sources or commercial  threat intelligence platforms are included.
 This list will be periodically updated but I can make no guarantee on how frequently this will be happen.
-Contributions to the block list are welcome as long as the domains are gathered from reputable sources and can be assigned to a specific threat actor group or malware variant.
+Contributions to the block list are welcome as long as the domains are gathered from reputable sources to minimise false positives.

 <br>